 “Sometimes love is allowing something to be done for you even when it is not exactly the thing you want or like,” says Christine Eirschele, Suite101 Feature Writer for Flower Gardens.
 “For example, your kids who make breakfast in bed but the eggs are wrong or the kitchen is a mess.
 Or the husband who wants to buy you something but you know the ‘something’ is something he really wants more.”

-If you want to put your love language into action, read 10 Ways to Say I Love You on His Birthday – Get Creative and Green!
+If you want to put your love language into action, read How to Increase Emotional Intimacy in Your Relationship.

 How do you show your love – and how do you receive it?
 I welcome your comments on the five love languages below.